-If I’m going to Iceland, it’s safe to say I’m always up for another visit to the Blue Lagoon Iceland, one of Iceland’s most popular destinations.
+If I’m going to Iceland, it’s safe to say I’m always up for another visit to the Blue Lagoon Iceland, one of the best things to do in Iceland.
 On this particular day in Iceland in July, it was cold.
 Not just cold, but freezing cold.
 But as I was on my way to the airport, it only seemed natural to make a pit stop off at the Blue Lagoon Iceland on my way back to Boston.

 Before I do anything else, let me explain a little about the Blue Lagoon.
 This geothermal spa is actually the runoff from a nearby geothermal power plant.
 The coach driver explained that when they first saw the water, they wouldn’t even go in it.
 In order to investigate it, they donned full suits to prevent exposure to the milky blue water that hundreds of thousands of visitors each year dive into willingly.
 One of the workers decided to bathe in it because he suffered with psoriasis and from there, Blue Lagoon Iceland has turned into one of the top sites of Iceland.

 Getting To The Blue Lagoon Iceland

 Blue Lagoon Iceland is located about 50km or about 45 minutes from Reykjavik and is surrounded by an incredible lava field, as you can see in the Google Maps image above.

 With our bags packed and ready to go, we walked over to the bus stop to wait for our Gray Line Iceland shuttle, which would take us to the main terminal and then by coach to Blue Lagoon Iceland.

 My Arrival At The Blue Lagoon Iceland